How many times have you published a piece of content, and told yourself the piece would drive a lot of traffic to your site?

 Starting with guest posting is quite easy if you have published already in your site for one reason: repurposing.

 Take an article you have published, particularly one that has gotten a high share of links, social shares, or comments, and make it different.
-With the main ideas of that article, change the angle, the order of the ideas, or the length.
+With the main ideas of that article, change the angle, the order of the ideas, or the length, and republish it.

 If you want to learn more, I wrote probably the longest guide on guest blogging there is, so check it out.